When Does a Landlord Have to Pay for a Hotel Room for a Tenant

 One of the landlord's many duties is always to keep the property in livable condition.
 In simple terms, a habitable property has adequate heat, water, electricity and provides its residents a clean and safe environment.

-Landlords are legally responsible for keeping their rentals in error-free and liveable condition.
+Landlords are legally responsible for keeping their rentals in error-free and livable condition.
 They must maintain it during the rental period, including damage beyond the normal wear and tear.

 Keep in mind: Due to the variable nature of landlord duties, one should carefully consult local codes regarding rental properties in their state and city.
 This information can be found on your local housing website.

 Although the law for a landlord to keep the rental property habitable is different from state to state, the implied warranty of habitability details is in the lease agreement.

 It's the landlord’s responsibility to maintain the dwelling to meet minimum standards for human habitation.
 This includes adequate weatherproofing, water and sewage facilities, heating and electrical systems, clean and safe interior common areas, functioning doors and windows, etc.